Star Trek Lower Decks (LOW) Season 3

 In the end, it all boils down to a simple misunderstanding, and a usually very avoidable one.
 As I already mentioned, Carol Freeman has a skewed perception of many things.
 She doesn't give her daughter the benefit of the doubt.
 And Ransom doesn't support her in any way either.
 Mariner, on the other hand, doesn't bother to try to defend herself, which I think is understandable in her situation.
 But one thought crosses my mind after watching.
 Freeman thinks that Mariner set her up and that everyone else must have been full of praise for her in the interviews.
 Victoria from FNN, in contrast, makes it look like Mariner was very kind to her mother, whereas the other interviewees were mocking the captain and their crewmates.
 I don't think the latter part is necessarily true.
 It may be just a "truth" that the journalist composed from random negative statements, to support a narrative she wants to get across.
 In my view, the story is just as much about criticism of the media as about the unfortunate mother-daughter conflict.
 I wish this aspect had been more than just clandestine.

-The Breen attack and the appearance of the cavalry in the form of the automated Texas-class ship are two very gratuitous twists in this story, even if both are already planned to play more significant roles in a future episode.
+The Breen attack and the appearance of the cavalry in the form of the automated Texas-class ship are two gratuitous twists in this story, even if both are already planned to play more significant roles in a future episode.

 Annotations